Suryakiranrao/NotesApp/README.md

 The Online Notes App has benn created with all the following features:

-1. Secure Sign up system with email validation using modern encryption methods.
+1.Secure Sign up system with email validation using modern encryption methods.